 The migration is basic, by which I mean they migrate the WordPress database, all the files including images and videos but they don’t do any caching setup.
 In my Siteground hosting account I had spent sometime setting up an SSL certificate, and optimizing caching to make sure my website loaded quickly.

 Although none of that was set up in the Cloudways migration service, I was really impressed that fairly soon after the site was set up I received a couple of emails from the Cloudways bot bringing my attention to the fact that I didn’t have those features set up, and suggesting I did so as soon as possible.
 These emails included links to the relevant information making the process as quick and simple as possible.
 I received two emails, one notifying me that I did not have SMTP switched on, and one that I didn’t have caching set up.

 Cloudways caching plugin

 They recommend using the Breeze WordPress cache plugin which they’d installed, but not enabled.
 Setting it up was pretty straight forward and I found fantastic articles in the Cloudways support website explaining everything, so I just followed the instructions.

-Cloudways provide a DNS made easy plugin though I didn’t use it so can’t review this.
+Cloudways provide a DNS made easy plugin though I didn’t use it so can’t include any info on it in this Cloudways review.
 I can say I love the way they have genuinely tried to provide documentation and tools for every step of the migration process.
 You will need to change your DNS records with whatever company is the current registrar.
 This will be someone like Namecheap for instance.